 Seeds have a sell or use by date on its packaging.
 Many stores will discard or drastically reduce the price of seeds at the end of the season.

-# 5 Seeds From Your Food
+# 5 FREE Seeds From Your Food

 If you buy organic or locally grown produce, you can save the seeds from the food you eat and grow your own plants from the seeds you save.

-#6 Regrow From Scraps
+#6 Regrow Garden Plants From Scraps

 You can regrow plants from many foods you are already eating.
 Buy once, eat again and again.
 It’s recycling at its finest.
 We have re-grown: celery, onions, potatoes, pineapple, avocado, and lettuce.

 Ten years ago my mom broke off a twig from a fig tree in a parking lot, we stuck it in the ground (literally) and now that twig is almost 15 feet tall and produces a bounty of figs every year!

-#8 Divide an Existing Plant
+#8 Divide An Existing Plant For Free Plants